Fractional PM

 • ·Designing or improving project management processes

-• ·Advising leadership on project strategy
+• ·Advising leadership on project strategy and portfolio decisions

-• ·Identifying risks, gaps, and inefficiencies
+• ·Identifying risks, gaps, and inefficiencies across multiple projects

-• ·Implementing best practices across multiple projects
+• ·Implementing best practices and frameworks (Agile, Waterfall, hybrid)

-• ·Mentoring project managers and teams
+• ·Mentoring project managers and team leads

 A consultant brings cross-industry experience and an unbiased perspective that internal teams often lack.
+They have seen what works at twenty other companies.
+They can compress months of trial and error into weeks of structured design.

-Key Differences
+Key Differences at a Glance

 AspectProject ManagerProject Management Consultant

-Role TypeInternal employeeExternal advisor
+Role TypeInternal employeeExternal advisor or partner

-FocusDay-to-day executionStrategy and optimisation
+FocusDay-to-day executionStrategy, governance, and optimisation

 ScopeOne project at a timeMultiple projects or full portfolio